 -

 Maintain a Healthy Diet: A balanced diet low in sodium, processed foods, and animal protein can help protect your kidneys.
 High sodium intake can increase blood pressure and damage the kidneys.
 Limit your intake of processed foods, which are often high in sodium and unhealthy fats.
 Excessive animal protein can put a strain on the kidneys, as they have to work harder to filter out the waste products of protein metabolism.
 Focus on eating plenty of fruits, vegetables, and whole grains, which are rich in antioxidants and fiber.
-Consider adopting a plant-based diet, which has been shown to have numerous health benefits, including protecting kidney function.
+Consider adopting a plant-based diet, which has been shown to have numerous health benefits, including protecting kidney function And it works..

 -